yaaminiv/yaaminiv.github.io/_posts/2016-12-15-Desalting.md

 #### **Evaporate peptides**:
 - Using speed vacuum, evaporate samples to near dryness at 4ºC
  - Because someone else was using the speed vacuum when we arrived at the Genome Sciences building, we compromised and ran our samples with theirs at 8ºC.
-- Speed vacuum start time:
+- Speed vacuum start time: 4 p.m.

 **Table 1**.
 Times samples were removed from speed vacuum.
+Samples were loaded at 4 p.m. at a temperature of 8ºC with refrigeration.

 | **Sample** | **Time Removed from Speed Vacuum** |
 |:----------:|:----------------------------------:|